Lighthouses of Czechia (Czech Republic)

 * [Vnorovy]

 Date unknown.
 Active; focal plane about 7 m (23 ft); continuous white light.
 3 m (10 ft) round metal (?) tower colored with red and white horizontal bands and mounted on a line of small 1-story shops.
-Rudolf Hes has a photo, Hoblik Darek has a 2021 view, and Google has a satellite view.
+Rudolf Hes has the 2020 photo at right, Hoblik Darek has a 2021 view, and Google has a satellite view.
 This looks like an active light although it doesn't have much navigational value.
 Located at the Vnorovy Lock (Přístav Vnorovy) of the Baťa Canal, on the north side of the Morava near the town of Vnorovy.
 Site open, tower closed.

 Notable faux lighthouses: